richmondwatkins/RWCoreDataViewer/README.md

 ### Core Data Utilities

-Serialize your Core Data store to JSON with the ManagedObjectContext Extensions
+Retreive all of your persisted data as a JSON string with the ManagedObjectContext Extension

 ```
 self.managedObjectContext.toJSON()